Creating Visual Slides: Where to Begin…

 • Moving along a timeline

-In these instances, we need only show our backdrop (a set or chevrons for a process, a map, a timeline) and move our objects across them using the appropriate animations.
-We should try to break up the movement into stages, each on a mouse click, and talk through what is happening at each stage along the way.
-The audience will naturally follow the stages of the journey and the message being told.
+In these instances, we can just show our backdrop (a set of chevrons for a process, a map, a timeline) and move our objects across them using the appropriate animations.
+We should break up the movement into stages, each on a mouse click, and talk through what is happening at each stage along the way.
+The audience will easily follow the stages of the journey and the message being told.

 Bringing the slides to life will be more difficult where the ‘action’ is more obscure or more subtle than simple movement.
 If movement is not apparent in the story, look for some of the following: